-Gain on disposal of investments for the year ended 31 December 2014 was U.S.\$715 million, compared to a loss of U.S.\$40 million in 2013.
-The gain in 2014 reflects the sale of Las Bambas.
+Gain on disposals and investments for the year ended 31 December 2016 was U.S.\$452 million, compared to a loss of U.S.\$994 million in 2015.
+The gain was primarily attributable to the sale of GRail, the Group's New South Wales coal rail haulage business.
+The accounting gain on sale from the disposal of Glencore Agri was recognised within the net results of discontinued operations.

-Loss on disposal of investments for the year ended 31 December 2013 was U.S.\$40 million, compared to U.S.\$128 million in 2012.
-The 2013 loss was attributable to an accounting dilution loss following Xstrata's share issuances in April 2013, which saw Glencore's effective ownership stake in Xstrata reduced.
+Loss on disposals and investments for the year ended 31 December 2015 was U.S.\$994 million, compared to a gain of U.S.\$715 million in 2014.
+The loss was attributable to the cessation of control of Optimum Coal and the revaluation upon distribution to shareholders of the Group's stake in Lonmin plc, partially offset by a gain associated with the disposal of the Tampakan and Falcondo operations.

-Other income/(expense) - net
+Other expense - net